@MrCarlos46 By my count, Nintendo has localized 10 games for Brazilian Portuguese (they started at the end of 2021, with Mario Party: Superstars).

 Localizing games for Brazilian Portuguese and European Portuguese is much more difficult than for American English and British English.

 And then also harder than the like of Canadian French and European French, as well as Latin American Spanish and European Spanish.
-Even then, the North American English and British English translations of Nintendo games aren’t even that different from each other these days compared to on the Wii (after Mario Party 8), 3DS and Wii U.
+Even then, the American and British English translations of Nintendo games aren’t even that different from each other these days compared to on the Wii (after Mario Party 8), 3DS and Wii U.

 In fact, Nintendo didn’t even start translating games into Canadian French or Latin American Spanish until the late 2000’s.